-Facilities Detail SysML In Enterprise Architect Enterprise Architect's support for SysML provides: A range of Perspectives and Patterns to generate SysML models, in the Model Wizard Patterns for each of the nine SysML diagram types, accessed through the 'New Diagram' dialog A collection of SysML pages in the Diagram Toolbox that contain the SysML elements and relationships for each of the diagram types SysML element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker SysML Toolboxes Enterprise Architect's support for SysML provides Diagram Toolbox pages for the nine types of SysML diagram, which you can access through the 'Find Toolbox Item' dialog.
+Facilities Detail SysML In Enterprise Architect Enterprise Architect's support for SysML provides: A range of Perspectives and Patterns to generate SysML models, in the Model Wizard Patterns for each of the nine SysML diagram types, accessed through the 'New Diagram' dialog A collection of SysML pages in the Diagram Toolbox that contain the SysML elements and relationships for each of the diagram types SysML element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker A SysML-specific Glossary for the Technology SysML Toolboxes Enterprise Architect's support for SysML provides Diagram Toolbox pages for the nine types of SysML diagram, which you can access through the 'Find Toolbox Item' dialog.
 If you enable SysML as the active technology, you can also open the SysML Toolbox pages by default.
-See the SysML Toolboxes Help topic.
+See the

-Working Enterprise Architect supports these with SysML SysML versions: Versions .
-1.1 1.2 · 1.3 · 1.4 However, SysML 1.5 is virtually identical to SysML 1.4 so the versions are supported and processed as the same thing.
+SysML Toolboxes Help topic.
+Working with SysML Versions Enterprise Architect supports these SysML versions: 1.1 1.2 1.3 1.4 1.5 However, SysML 1.5 is virtually identical to SysML 1.4 so the versions are supported and processed as the same thing.
 You can maintain your models under any of these versions, as necessary, but it is recommended that you only work with one version at a time and disable the others, using the 'MDG Technologies' dialog (select the 'Specialize > Technologies > Manage' ribbon option).
 You might enable two consecutive versions if you are upgrading your models from the earlier one to the later one.

-Upgrade SysML Models

-You can migrate a SysML model (or part of a model) to a later SysML version, using the Automation Interface.
-See the Migrate SysML Model to Later SysML Version Help topic.
+Upgrade SysML Models You can migrate a SysML model (or part of a model) to a later SysML version, using the Automation Interface.
+See the

+Migrate SysML Model to Later SysML Version Help topic.